1.0 Mailer Compliance With Mailing Standards

 3.0 Revenue Deficiency

-A mailer must comply with all applicable postal standards.
-Despite any statement in this document or by any USPS employee, the burden rests with the mailer to comply with the laws and standards governing domestic mail.
-For mailings that require a postage statement, the mailer certifies compliance with all applicable postal standards when signing the corresponding postage statement.
+[1-21-24] A mailer must comply with all applicable postal standards.
+Despite any statement in this document or by any USPS employee, the burden rests with the mailer to comply with the laws and standards governing domestic mail. *For mailings that require a postage statement, the mailer certifies compliance with all applicable Postal Service standards with electronic confirmation during eDoc submission.
 Questions on mail classification and special mail services may be directed to local USPS representatives (e.g., business mail entry managers).
 The Pricing and Classification Service Center (PCSC) can help local Post Offices answer customer questions on mailing standards (see 608.8.4 for address or telephone number).

-A permit imprint, bulk, or other discount price mailing is accepted after an examination of the mailing and the accompanying postage statement prepared by the mailer.
-A USPS employee’s signature on the postage statement and the subsequent acceptance of the mailing do not constitute verified accuracy of that statement, and do not limit the ability of the USPS to demand proper payment after acceptance when it becomes apparent such payment was not made.
+[1-21-24] A permit imprint, bulk, or other discount price mailing is accepted after an examination of the mailing and the accompanying postage statement prepared by the mailer.
+A USPS employee’s acceptance of the postage statement and the subsequent acceptance of the mailing does not constitute verified accuracy of that statement and does not limit the ability of USPS to demand proper payment after acceptance when it becomes apparent such payment was not made.

 Pending resolution of an appeal, the mailer may, by a letter to the local postmaster, request to mail under a deposit arrangement.
 The mailer must deposit with the postmaster enough funds to cover postage at the higher price.
 If the appeal is upheld, the difference between the amount deposited and a lower price determined to be appropriate is returned to the mailer.
 If the appeal is denied, the deposit is not returned.
 If a balance remains in the deposit after the higher price postage is deducted, the balance is refunded at the mailer’s request.

-Any mail classification decision made initially by the PCSC manager may be appealed within 15 days to the manager, Product Classification (see 608.8.0 for address), who has sole authority to render a decision on such appeals.
+Any mail classification decision made initially by the PCSC director may be appealed within 15 days to the director, Product Classification (see 608.8.0 for address), who has sole authority to render a decision on such appeals.

 Postal officials review mailings, postage statements, and other relevant documentation to assess revenue deficiency.
 Mailers are required to cooperate and provide any documentation or information requested by postal officials during the review and assessment process.
 A mailer’s failure to provide requested documentation or information during a review may result in a negative inference concerning the documentation or information requested.